renvder/cf-workers-nav/README.md

 * **⚡️ Serverless Architecture**: Runs entirely on Cloudflare Workers with zero server setup or maintenance.
 * **💾 Cloudflare KV Storage**: Reliable, persistent key-value storage for all your links and settings.
-* **🎨 Clean, Modern UI**: Built with Tailwind CSS.
-Includes automatic/manual dark mode toggle and a responsive layout for desktop and mobile.
+* **🎨 Clean, Modern UI**: Built with Tailwind CSS, with a responsive layout for desktop and mobile, plus two display styles (Card view and APP view).
+* **🌗 Dark Mode That Follows Your System**: Automatically matches your device's light/dark setting on desktop and mobile, and switches live when the system switches (e.g. scheduled day/night mode).
+You can also toggle it manually from the Settings menu; a manual choice is only remembered across visits if **Remember Settings** is turned on.
 * **🖱️ Drag-and-Drop Reordering**: Rearrange categories and bookmark cards via mouse drag on desktop or long-press on mobile.
 * **🔒 Password Protection**: Hide sensitive links behind an admin password—visible only when logged in.
+Failed logins are rate-limited (5 wrong attempts locks that IP for 15 minutes).
 * **📂 Flexible Data Management**: Add, edit, or delete links directly on the page.
-Supports importing HTML bookmarks from Chrome/Edge, plus JSON import/export with automatic backups.
+Supports importing HTML bookmarks from Chrome/Edge, plus JSON import/export.
+Every save automatically keeps a backup of the previous data (at most one per 10 minutes, latest 10 kept).
+* **🩺 One-Click Check** (login required): Check whether each site is reachable and how fast it responds, right from your browser.
-* **🔍 Multi-Engine Search**: Search via Google, Bing, Baidu, or perform instant quick searches across your saved bookmarks.
+* **🔍 Multi-Engine Search**: Search via Google, Bing, or DuckDuckGo, or perform instant quick searches across your saved bookmarks.

 ## Interface Preview